DanferWang/InfoVis_team06/Framework_UsingLeaflet/README.md

 #### Week 5
 - LX.html
-    + A simple and clean version for adding new features later
+    + A simple and clean version for adding new features later.
-    + Separate CSS and JS files
+    + Separate CSS and JS files.
+    + Hover and highlight function of map.
+    + Create a new geojson file based on /leaflet/europe.geojson and add Cyprus mannually, see europe31_withid.geojson.
 -